jorgemunozl/transformer_archi/research/Development.md

 $$
 \mathbf{\hat{p}}=-i\hbar \nabla
 $$
-Where $\nabla$ is the Laplacian operator, Thus the TDSE is explicitly:
+Where $\nabla$ is the Laplacian operator, thus the TDSE is explicitly:
 $$
 i\hbar\,\frac{\partial \psi}{\partial t}
 =